WaelAshraf/CarHireManagementSystem/README.md

     - "date_of_hire"
     - "date_of_ret"

- - Send get request to http://127.0.0.1:5000/api/customer With "/api/customer/" as end point : to get all customers
+ - Send get request to http://127.0.0.1:5000/api/customer With "/api/customer/" as end point : to get all customers and Invoices if any
  - Send get request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to get customer by id
  - Send delete request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to delete customer and its bookings by id
  - Send put request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to upate customer info by id with the following body tags: